Henry Wingo

-Henry Swenson Wingo (born October 4, 1995) is an American professional soccer player who plays as a midfielder for Ferencvárosi TC in the Nemzeti Bajnokság I.
+Henry Swenson Wingo (born October 4, 1995) is an American professional soccer player who plays as a midfielder or wing-back for Toronto FC in Major League Soccer.

 Career

 Early career

 Henry Wingo spent time as a youth playing for Northwest Nationals and Crossfire FC.
 Wingo then played for two seasons as part of the Seattle Sounders Academy where he scored 12 goals.

 Wingo played for three seasons at the University of Washington.
 During his time at UW, Wingo scored two goals and added four assists in 58 matches.
 With his efforts he earned All-Pac-12 Second Team honors in 2015 and 2016.

 He also played in the Premier Development League for Puget Sound Gunners.

 Seattle Sounders FC

 Wingo was signed as a Homegrown Player on January 18, 2017.
 Wingo made his professional debut on March 4, coming on as a substitute during the first game of the 2017 season in a 2–1 loss to Houston.